bchainhub/foxar/spark/README.md

 ### Gas Report

-Foundry will show you a comprehensive gas report about your contracts.
+Orbitalis will show you a comprehensive gas report about your contracts.
 It returns the `min`, `average`, `median` and, `max` gas cost for every function.

 It looks at **all** the tests that make a call to a given function and records the associated gas costs.
 For example, if something calls a function and it reverts, that's probably the `min` value.
 Another example is the `max` value that is generated usually during the first call of the function (as it has to initialise storage, variables, etc.)